Is everyone a missionary?

 I am a missionary, a career missionary for the Church of the Nazarene in Italy.
 And I am proud (sanctified proud, to be sure) of my ministry title, "missionary."

 "Missionary" is a word that historically has been used to label a specific calling and package of gifts in the Body of Christ.
-It does not just mean isolated or difficult or even far away.
+It does not just mean going to isolated, difficult-to-get-to, or just far away places.
 Instead, "missionary" has to do with cross-cultural evangelism.
 It has to do with pioneer church planting in those thousands of cultures on our planet that have virtually no churches among them.

-Sadly, a number of people who really ought to know better keep trying to transfer some of the imagined romance of missionary service to pastors as well as people serving in other ministry positions.
+Sadly, several people who really ought to know better keep trying to transfer some of the imagined romance of missionary service to pastors as well as people serving in other ministry positions.
 That attempted transfer bothers me.

 Undoubtedly, the word missionary has been too glorified in the past.
 And some pastors and other people ministering in challenging situations have received less than their due.
 But let's not dilute down and ruin a good word in our attempts just to even up the "glory."